XECHO · Legal

 6. Verifiable Payouts — The Math

-Voice-license royalties are not taken from any of the above.
-They are paid directly to the licensing artist at generation time through a separate contract — the artist's wallet receives the payment before the AI track is allowed to publish.
+Voice-license royalties are not taken from either pool above.
+They are paid directly to the licensing artist at generation time through a separate contract — XECHOVoiceLicense — the artist's wallet receives the payment before the AI track is allowed to publish.
 Default platform fee on voice-license payments is 5%, hard-capped on-chain at 10%, so the licensing artist's take is structurally guaranteed to be at least 90%.
+The contract is deployed and live on testnet.
+The in-app flow that calls payForUse at generation time ships with the XECHO AI Studio — until then, no platform-hosted voice generation is offered and no voice clone licensing occurs through this contract.

 7. What We Will Not Build